 Physical Threats or Violence

-In extreme cases, road rage can escalate to direct physical confrontations:
+In extreme cases, road rage can escalate to direct physical confrontations:- Getting out of the vehicle to confront another driver

 - Threatening violence or displaying weapons